ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

         git clone https://github.com/ssc-spc-ccoe-cei/gcp-tier34-template.git ${NEW_REPO_NAME}
         ```

-1. Move into the new folder corresponding to the new repo:
+1. Move into the new folder corresponding to the new monorepo:

     ```shell
     cd ${NEW_REPO_NAME}